 Such schools did not make a significant impact on solving the larrikin problem or of meeting the needs of the newly identified adolescent.
 Most of the schools were small, they excluded most children on the grounds that they wanted sufficient aptitude and prior scholarly achievement.
 The compulsory years of school attendance gave out in early adolescence.
 The public high school only suited some youth and their families.
 This was recognised early on, and education department directors such as Peter Board, Frank Tate and William McCoy were soon enough attempting to establish more inclusive institutions that might be named evening, intermediate, central, area, technical and home science schools.
 They would not be seen as ‘high schools’ in their own right for well over half a century into the future.
 Public high schools had been founded, but the idea of ‘secondary education for all’ was still some way off.

-grammar school, usually a church-owned school that initially had the teaching of the classical languages, Latin and Greek, at the core of its curriculum.
+Grammar school, usually a church-owned school, often Church of England, that initially aspired to the teaching of the classical languages, Latin and Greek, at the core of its curriculum.